conholdate/conholdate-blog-content/Conholdate.Total/2022-05-19-convert-vsdx-to-pdf-and-png-using-nodejs/index.md

 In this section, we will write a code snippet that will convert [Visio diagram][8] to PDF in Node.js app programmatically.

-These are the steps to convert visio files to PDF:
+These are the steps to convert Visio files to PDF:

   1. Initialize the [Diagram()][9] constructor to load a VSDX file.
   2. Instantiate the [PdfSaveOptions()][10] object for access to various attributes of the PDF file.